deusExMac/WebScraper/README.md

 If specified, on the result set returned by ruleCSSSelector, the ruleMatchPreconditions are applied.
 These check if each result match a very specific condition.
 Results that do not meet the conditions specified by ruleMatchPreconditions are removed from the ruleCSSSelector result set and not returned.
 Although more than one match precondition can be specified, only the ANY operator (s supported (i.e. ruleMatchPreconditionType can only take value ANY).
 Match preconditions are applied to the results after the extraction process in contrast to page preconditions that are applied before.

+## ruleContentCondition

+If specifies, the regular expression specified in ruleContentCondition is applied to all extracted content in the result set.
+If ruleContentCondition is  empty, no conditions are enforced on the extracted content i.e. the rcurrent esult set is unafected.

 ## rulePostCSSSelector

 If specified, it applies the css selector list specified in rulePostCSSSelector to cut each and every element of the results set returned by ruleCSSSelector into smaller pieces.
 May return a list of strings or a list of dictionaries.
 List of dictionaries are returned, if field ruleReturnedValueNames is specified which has a list of strings acting as keys corresponding to the css selectors one-by-one in rulePostCSSSelector.